harm-bot-ml-challenge/HARM_web_app/README.md

 ## Are we facing any issues?
 - Till now not faced any big problems, everything is going as planned.
 Hope of that in future too.

+## How we have used Twilio in our project?
+- We have implemented a feature where a user can get the channel statistics (custom number of top videos of a channel) by entering the any of that channel's video link.
+The channel statistics are in the form of a downloadable dataframe with attributes including title, description, original category, educational or not and predicted category by our model.
+If the dataset generation task takes time, you will be informed by a message on your contact number you entered.

 ## Project Members with their contributions to this project